catalystdao/catalyst-documentation/src/content/docs/protocol/swaps-types.md

 - Governance fee collection: Send fees from a chain and only commit to the transfer if it can be exchanged at favorable rates.
 - Rebalance WBTC between AAVE deployment: Only commit to the rebalance if the rate on the destination chain is higher than the sending chain.

 Underwriting is conditional on the configured dependent logic.
-As a result, underwriter will continously try to underwriter swaps if the conditions may change over time.
+As a result, underwriter will continuously try to underwriter swaps if the conditions may change over time.

-## Liquidity boostrapping pools (LBPs)
+## Liquidity bootstrapping pools (LBPs)

 Liquidity Bootstrapping Pools (LBPs) are pools that allow for dynamic changes in token weighting over time.
 The pool owner determines the starting and end weights and times, and has the ability to pause swaps.
 LBPs use a weighted math model that gradually adjusts the token price until it reaches market equilibrium.